yqiaorong/dream-viewer/README.md

 * ZW.py (This file preprocesses one specific subject of Zhang & Wamsley.)

-### 03_validation_test

-* encoding.py (This file trains and tests the EEG encoding model.)

-* corr_ZW_s.py (This file computes the correlation scores of dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)

 ### 02_dnn_fmaps

 * alexnet_THINGS.py (This file extracts dnn alexnet feature maps from THINGS images.)